Super-brawl-team/epsilon/poincare/doc/tree.md

 `TreeStack::ReferenceTable::NoNodeIdentifier` to indicates that the `TreeRef` doesn't point to any tree.

-To retrieve the node pointed by an `TreeRef`, we just return the node in the `TreeStack` at the corresponding offset.
+To retrieve the node pointed by a `TreeRef`, we just return the node in the `TreeStack` at the corresponding offset.

 Each time something is moved or changed in the `TreeStack`, all node offsets are updated (`TreeStack::ReferenceTable::updateNodes`).

-Once an `TreeRef` is destroyed, the corresponding node offset is set back to `TreeStack::ReferenceTable::DeletedOffset`.
+Once a `TreeRef` is destroyed, the corresponding node offset is set back to `TreeStack::ReferenceTable::DeletedOffset`.

 </details>